anjalisilva/gateCounts/README.md

-1.  ***gateCountsToVisitorCounts*** for calculating daily visitor counts, provided a numeric vector or a tibble containing values of raw daily gate counts for one institute.
+1.  ***gateCountsToVisitorCounts*** for calculating daily visitor counts, provided a numeric vector or a tibble containing values of raw daily gate counts for one institute, gate directionality and gate counter maximum value.

 2.  ***visitorCountSummary*** for calculating weekly, monthly visitor counts and summary statistics like daily, weekly, monthly mean and